 "Use the sun to generate hot water with solar heating panels.
 Also known as flat-plates, these are popular with households who have a hot water storage tank that requires huge amounts of electricity to run.
 People have been astute at reducing energy demands with this technology."

 In a nutshell.

-Flat-plate panels, commonly known as solar heating panels, add a supplemental heating source for your hot water tank.
+Flat-plate panels, commonly known as solar heating panels give you a supplemental heating source for your hot water tank.

 Installing solar heating panels is like converting a car into a hybrid running on LPG.
 After the initial investment, your home will operate efficiently and cheaply for the next 30 years while additionally extending the life of your boiler.

-From March to October your boiler will not need to switch on, and in winter, this technology will reduce your boilers running time.
-In addition, we modernise and bring your whole system up to current building regulation standards.
+From March to October your boiler will not need to switch on, and in winter, this technology will reduce its running time.
+Also, we modernise and bring your whole system up to current building regulation standards.

 Size: 2206 x 1205 x 80 mm.

 Aperture Area: 2.15 m2.